 c.1900s postcard of the 1892 Odwell, NY baseball team.
 Date of issue unknown.
 This card includes Fred Odwell, who went on to lead the National League in home runs in 1905.

-This extremely scarce fold-out postcard showcases the 1906 New York Highlanders and includes individual photos of 18 players, including Hall of Famers, Manager Clark Griffith, Hal Chesbro and Wee Willie Keeler..
+These extremely scarce fold-out postcards showcase the 1906 New York Highlanders (above) and the 1906 New York Giants (below) with scorecards and team schedules for the year..
+The Highlanders card includes individual photos of 18 players, including Hall of Famers, Manager Clark Griffith, Hal Chesbro and Wee Willie Keeler..
 Also contained is Hal Chase, in just his second year with the team.
-This postcard also sports a photo of the "New York American League Grounds," also known as Hilltop Park, on it's exterior, along with a scorecard and a team schedule for the year.
+This postcard also sports a photo of the "New York American League Grounds," also known as Hilltop Park, on it's exterior.
 In 1906 the Highlanders finished in second place, just three games behind the White Sox.
+The Giants card includes images of such stars as John McGraw, Christy Mathewson, Roger Bresnahan, Joe McGinnity, Mike Donlin and others, along with a view of the Polo Grounds on the oustide.

 Seldom-seen postcard with unique image of the 1906 Chicago Cubs, identified as National League Champs, prior to their loss in the World Series to their crosstown rivals.
 Made by The Photo Co. of Am., with the image copyrighted to E. Frieberg.